frc3512/Robot-2023/README.md

 # FRC Team 3512's 2023 Robot

-Source code for the 2023 comp robot: TBD
+Source code for the 2023 comp robot: Thanatos

-Source code also for the 2023 practice robot: TBD
+Source code also for the 2023 practice robot: Atlas

 ## Setup